Greg Austin (American football)

 Greg Austin (born November 19, 1984) is an American football coach and former player.
-He is currently the offensive assistant coach for the Jacksonville Jaguars.
-He was previously the offensive line coach at FIU, the University of Nebraska–Lincoln and the University of Central Florida.
-He also played offensive guard for the Nebraska Cornhuskers from 2003-2007.
+He is currently the assistant offensive line coach for the Philadelphia Eagles.
+He was previously the offensive line coach for the Jacksonville Jaguars, FIU, the University of Nebraska–Lincoln and the University of Central Florida.
+He also played offensive guard for the Nebraska Cornhuskers from 2003 to 2007.

 In August 2018, Austin was nominated as part of ESPN's '40 Under 40.'

 Early life

-Austin was born on November 19, 1983 in Houston, Texas at St. Luke's Hospital to Jacqueline L. Austin and Gregory D. Austin Sr. He attended Cy-Fair High School in Cypress, Texas where he played football and a shot putter for the track and field team was elected homecoming king.
+Austin was born on November 19, 1983, in Houston, Texas, at St. Luke's Hospital to Jacqueline L. Austin and Gregory D. Austin Sr. He attended Cy-Fair High School in Cypress, Texas, where he played football and a shot putter for the track and field team was elected homecoming king.
 While at Cy-Fair, his nickname was "BG," or "Big Greg " due his popularity and leadership qualities among his teammates, peers, coaches and teachers.
 He eventually committed to a football scholarship at the University of Nebraska upon graduating in 2003.
 Other prospects included North Texas, Oklahoma State, Rice, SMU and Texas Tech.